proshunsuke/tab-position-options-fork/docs/original-extension/specification.md

 ### 2. Loading Page

-Controls where tabs open when loading new pages from links or programmatic navigation.
-This feature allows URL-specific tab positioning rules.
+Controls where tabs are positioned when navigating to specific URLs.
+This feature works with both direct navigation and server redirects.

 #### Features:
-- **Matching URLs**: URL patterns with position rules
+- **Matching URLs**: URL patterns with position rules (loadingurl)
-  - Each URL can be set to open in:
+  - Each URL can be set to position the tab at:
-    - **Always last**: At the end of the tab bar
+    - **Always last**: At the end of the tab bar (sel: "last")
-    - **Always middle**: In the middle of existing tabs
+    - **Always middle**: In the middle of existing tabs (sel: "middle")
-    - **Always first**: At the beginning of the tab bar
+    - **Always first**: At the beginning of the tab bar (sel: "first")
   - Multiple URL patterns can be configured
-  - Patterns are matched against the target URL being loaded
+  - Patterns are matched against the navigation target URL
+  - Also matches against original URL for server redirects

 ### 3. Activate Tab After Tab Closing